-7.3.9 Evaluation of passenger evacuation and ditching capability equipment and to determine the maximum number of persons on board.
+7.3.9.1 Before an aircraft type and model can be used in commercial air transport passenger-carrying operations an actual full capacity emergency evacuation demonstration has been conducted to check the suitability of the emergency equipment and to determine the maximum number of persons on board.
 All passengers must be evacuated from the aircraft within 90 seconds or less using 50% of the available doors.
 Subsequently, engineering analysis and historical data can be used to validate other passenger seating configurations.
 Prior to the import of an aircraft into Malaysia and issue of a Certificate of Airworthiness, the Airworthiness Division will conduct an interior inspection to ensure conformity to an approved interior configuration, emergency and safety equipment, and that there is documentation to confirm that the full capacity emergency evacuation has been completed satisfactorily.
 The Type Certification Data Sheet (TCDS) and Aircraft Flight Manual (AFM) will normally provide this information.